Q Does the customs situation post-Brexit affect the shipping of my order?

 Q Can we choose a different finish on the treads?

-A The kit stairs are produced in high volumes using the latest, most streamlined and high tech production processes and are only available with the standard choices – the treads are solid beech stained with a Natural Beech (a light finish) or Beech Light Chestnut (a dark finish), or solid Oak with a varnished finish.
+A The kit stairs are produced in high volumes using the latest, most streamlined and high tech production processes and are only available with the standard choices – the treads are solid beech stained with a Natural Beech (a light finish) or Beech Light Chestnut (a dark finish) or colour options as shown on the product pages.
 There is no option for any alternative to this at the moment.

 Q How do we clean the timber treads?